 How will you read this document after the time period has expired?
 Will the original keys and valid date ranges need to be saved with each document so the discovery system can mimic the original environment?
 Will a untimed master key be necessary in order to read the documents in the event of a discovery order?
 Should your business revert to making a hard copy of every e-mail document?

-Another possible DRM scheme is to have your e-mail deliver the information via a link to a normally inaccessible web page that is only available for retrieval for
+Another possible DRM scheme is to have your e-mail deliver the information via a link to a normally inaccessible web page that is only available for retrieval for a limited period of time and by specific user ID.
+Will you have to maintain a copy of the web page in addition to a copy of each e-mail referencing it by recipient and userid?
+How will you keep the valid time periods straight for each e-mail?

 Now imagine your business routinely uses one of these methodologies to secure your e-mail and business documents.
 As an administrator, how will you deal with archival storage of documents you may not be authorized to read?
 How will you properly file unreadable documents under some document content management scheme?
 Even using tape, will anyone ever have enough storage capacity to keep multiple copies of these type of files.